argoproj-labs/argocd-operator/docs/install/openshift.md

 ## Manual Install

 The following steps can be used to manually install the operator in an OpenShift 4.x environment with minimal overhead.
+Note that these steps generates the manifests using kustomize.

 Several of the steps in this process require the `cluster-admin` ClusterRole or equivalent.